 Family therapy is very important in breaking the cycle of addiction, not only for the person who abuses a substance but also to reduce the risk that future generations will abuse drugs as well.
 Examples of potential benefits from participation in family therapy include:

-- Relying on a family’s strengths to help a person overcome their drug and alcohol addiction.
+- A person will be able to rely on their family’s strengths to help them overcome their drug and alcohol addiction.

 - A person’s family will be able to understand the detoxification process and what a person is going through when they are withdrawing from a certain substance.